espimarisa/hibiki/README.md

 The information below applies to the official instance of Hibiki.
 Self-hosted instances or forks may not respect our official Terms of Service or privacy guidelines.

-> "Application"/"official instance" refers to the Hibiki Discord application with the user ID of `493904957523623936` and/or the website with the URL `www.hibiki.app`.
+> "Application"/"official instance" refers to the Hibiki Discord application with the user ID of `493904957523623936`.

-**Updated on May 10th, 2024**
+**Updated on August 13th, 2024**

 - Do not try to intentionally crash, break, or exploit the application
 - If you find a critical bug or security vulnerability, please report it